Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

 #### Custom Chrome Flags

 When using the Headless Chrome browser, you may provide any number of flags to configure how the browser functions.
 Options are passed by name, without their leading -- prefix.
-For example, to provide the --no-sandbox --disable-setuid-sandbox --disable-dev-shm-usage flags to the Chrome binary, you'd do:
+For example, to provide the --no-sandbox --disable-setuid-sandbox --disable-dev-shm-usage flags to the Chrome binary, execute the following:

 - `axe --chrome-options="no-sandbox,disable-setuid-sandbox,disable-dev-shm-usage" www.deque.com`